sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/timeline.md

   * Workshop:
     * definitely, both test site groups are now active
   * Rob: more textbook work, Sage coding, subject are to be determined by available books
+  * Jason: continue work on notebook, target subject areas, and supervise student programmers doing the same.
+Also work on administration side (setting up EC2 images, etc.)

 == Fall 2012 ==
   * Test sites:  Group 1 (first year)